datstartup/ubuntuopenbox/lessons/about.md

 Because
 :
- * Openbox is Awesome: minimal and rock solid!
+ * Openbox is awesome, minimal and rock solid!

  * To busting the myth of "how the components of your Ubuntu system work together".